Should MSK Clinic Owners Spend Time Posting on Linkedin?

 No.

 There are 50 better things you could be doing.
-Like running your business and making more run a 15% profit margin or taking a nap.
+Like running your business or taking a nap.

 “But I See Other Clinics Doing Well on LinkedIn!”